p4cx/optaradio/README.md

 | -- | __26__ | __20__ | -- |
 | -- | __GND__ | __21__ | -- |

-##### run the 🐍 radio software
+#### run the 🐍 radio software
 1. `cd ./optaradio`
 2. `python3 ./init.py`

-#### use optaradio
+#### control optaradio
-basic idea of controlling the radio: Like iDrive from BMW, rotate the wheel (in my case the KY040 rotary encoder) to go up and down und press it to activate menu entry.
+basic idea of controlling the radio: Like iDrive from BMW, rotate the wheel (in my case the KY-040 rotary encoder) to go up and down und press it to activate menu entry.

 **control on desktop:**
 - `return`: input